 (Photo: Courtesy Tennessee State Library and Archives)

 The National Association of Colored Women was the most prominent organization formed during the Black Women’s Movement.
-This was due chiefly to the efforts of Mary Church Terrell, who was educated, had economically successful parents, and was of mixed racial background.
+This was due chiefly to the efforts of Mary Church Terrell, who was educated, had economically successful parents and was of mixed racial background.
 The other founders included Harriet Tubman, Frances E.W.
-Harper, Ida Bell Wells-Barnett, with Terrell as the first president.
+Harper and Ida Bell Wells-Barnett, with Terrell as the first president.

 Terrell was born in Memphis in 1863 and was the daughter of Robert Church Sr., a former slave and reputed son of a white master.
 He built a business and became one of the wealthiest black men in the South.
 He was able to send his daughter to Oberlin College, where she earned both bachelor's and master's degrees.
 Years later, Terrell spoke at the Berlin International Congress of Women.
 She made a great impression because she gave her speech in fluent German and French, as well as English.
 Terrell was the only Black woman at the conference.